nus-cs2103-AY2122S1/ip/docs/README.md

 ![deadline command](deadline.png)

 ### Adding an event task: `event`
-Adds a event task to be stored. `TIME` can be any string.
+Adds an event task to be stored. `TIME` can be any string.

 Format: `event TASK_DESCRIPTION /at TIME`